todaywasawesome/color-coded/README.md

 A simple go app that displays a color and version.
 This is designed to work with Argo Rollouts for canary and blue/green progressive delivery.

 ## Deployment configuration
-This app is used and configured in [oss-apps](https://github.com/todaywasawesome/oss-apps)
+This app is used and configured in [oss-apps](https://github.com/todaywasawesome/oss-apps), which is a GitOps deployment repository.

 ## More about Codefresh
 Goto https://codefresh.io to learn more about <a href="https://codefresh.io">Kubernets Continuous Delivery</a>